signupsoftware/exflowwebd365o/V3/README.md

 * Adds support for Storage Account CORS rules when using custom domains.

 ## Installation and updates
 ExFlow web is installed by running the following PowerShell script.
-See also ([Run-Deploy.ps1](https://github.com/signupsoftware/exflowwebd365o/blob/master/v3/Run-Deploy.ps1)) in *Powershell ISE*.
+See also ([Run-Deploy.ps1](https://github.com/signupsoftware/exflowwebd365o/blob/master/v3/Run-Deploy.ps1)) in *Powershell ISE* or *Cloud shell*.

 ```powershell